Senior citizen and elderly assistance programs.

 The exact type of free senior citizens services available near you will vary by state, county, and agency.
 Examples of some of the programs that are offered for low income senior citizens and the elderly include government benefits or grant money programs.
-Or learn how seniors can get Medicare, financial help, and grants for medications or other bills.
-Other assistance is provided from senior centers, home care programs, employment resources, free meal sites, and much more.
+Or learn how seniors can get Medicare, financial help, free Ensure, home care and grants for paying for medications or other bills.

-Congregate meals are offered in all states.
-Individuals over the age of 50 can choose from meal sites including churches, senior centers, religious facilities, area on aging offices, and housing facilities.
-Not only can a senior citizen get a free, nutritious hot meal or lunch or grocery bag of Ensure nutritional supplements, but they can also have the opportunity to socialize with their peers.
+Congregate meals as well as Ensure is offered in all states.
+Individuals over the age of 50 can choose from meal sites including churches, senior centers, religious facilities, area on aging offices, food pantries, soup kitchens or housing facilities.
+Not only can a senior citizen get a free, nutritious USDA approved hot meal or lunch or grocery bag of Ensure nutritional supplements, but they can also have the opportunity to socialize with their peers.
 The process will also allow them to attend workshops and get support from the community.
+Find emergency food pantries.

-Homebound people (seniors or those with health care issues) who can’t make it to a feeding site and who are homebound can look into home delivered meals.
-Clients will need to be unable to shop for food or prepare meals on their own, and they need to be home bound.
-There are also income limits in place for this service.
+Homebound people (seniors or those with health care issues) who can’t make it to a feeding site or grocery store and who are homebound can look into free home delivered meals.
+Elderly or homebound clients will need to be unable to shop for food or prepare meals on their own, and they need to be home bound.

 The home delivered meal programs are also commonly referred to as Meals on Wheels, however the name can change by local state.
 Volunteers will bring food and meals to homebound seniors, which can help them to remain in their homes for as long as possible.
 Some of the volunteers will also bring the client a free, special holiday meal at Thanksgiving or Christmas.

-In addition to receiving food and access to the nutrition services, seniors are offered daily contact with staff or program volunteers.
+In addition to receiving food and access to the nutrition services, senior citizens are offered daily contact with staff or program volunteers.
 This means someone can check up on them as well as provide company.
 They will provide seniors a link to additional services in their communities.
-Read more Meals on Wheels.
+Find out how to apply for Meals on Wheels.

 Free food is offered to seniors over 60 years of age from the federal government funded Commodity Supplemental Food Program (CSFP).
 Healthy meals and groceries are offered in partnership with the United States Department of Agriculture (USDA) and your state.
-Additional nutrition information is also provided in order to help facilitate good health.
-Click here.
+Additional nutrition information is also provided in order to help facilitate good health from the USDA CSFP program.

 For seniors struggling to feed their pets, free dog or cat food may be available too.
 Some Meals on Wheels services now provide this for low income elderly and the homebound.
 It is not yet offered nationwide, but an increasing number of providers are implementing this program for those elderly households that have a very low income.

 The free food for a clients pet will free up their often fixed income salaries for other basic needs.
-In addition, having a healthy pet can really help a senior citizen or disabled person by providing companionship and other benefits.
+In addition, having a healthy pet can really help a senior citizen, recently retired or disabled person by providing companionship and other benefits.
 Learn where to go to free pet food from meals on wheels and how the service benefits the homebound.

 Seniors have options when it comes to health insurance, such as Medicare and government programs that can help people pay their medical bills.
 With many retirees living on a fixed income, paying for health care is very difficult if not impossible.
 So there is information and resources offered to help the elderly deal with escalating medical costs.

 Senior Health Insurance Assistance Program (SHIP) is a source of information.
 The specialists that are part of this program can help seniors understand their health insurance benefits, plans that are available, medical bills and rights.
 They also help seniors find free or cheap homecare services.
-The elderly can learn about grants or vouchers for buying prescription medications as well.
+The elderly can learn about grants or free vouchers for buying prescription medications as well.
 This program supports Medicare beneficiaries, including people who are under 65 years old.

 The SHIP program provides clients access to trained staff and volunteers who usually operate from area on aging offices.
 It is a form of a free counseling program.
 The counselors will provide those who need information with both in-person and telephone assistance if they can’t make it to an office.
 Get help with the following.

 The federal government Medicare service is a national social insurance program.
 Millions of households currently receive assistance from this benefit.
 It operates similar to a free health insurance plan in that it allows senior citizens to get the comprehensive medical and dental care they need.

-It was created and is administered by the U.S. federal government, and it has been in operation since 1965.
 The program guarantees access to health insurance for seniors and Americans ages 65 and older, many of them who recently retired.
 Younger people can also benefit from Medicare, and the program can help individuals with disabilities as well as patients with end stage renal disease.

 In general, the Medicare program pays for about 50 percent of the medical bills and health care costs for enrollees.
-The participant will need to pay the balance of the costs.
 Any out-of-pocket expenses that the individual needs to pay will vary depending on many factors.
 It will be influenced by their income as well as the exact amount of health care a Medicare enrollee needs.
 This might include uncovered services, which can be vision care, long-term, hearing, and dental, and it may also include supplemental insurance.
-There are several main components to this medical bill assistance program.
+There are several main component to Medicare..

 Another benefit provided from Medicare Part D include prescription savings discount cards, and these are offered for senior citizens regardless of their income.
 This will lower the costs for all that use them.
 Clients can also learn about publicly funded programs, information on generic medications to save on prescription costs, websites for price comparisons, and access to mail order pharmacies.
 Apply for prescription drug discount cards.

 Medicaid Waiver for Older Adults is a program that will enable individuals who are aged 50 and over who require long-term care services to remain in a community setting.
 Resources are offered by elder care to individuals even though their advanced age or a disability they may have would warrant placement in a long term care facility.